actris/data-management-plan/DMP/initial-DMP.md

 ### 1.1.
 ACTRIS data set descriptions and ACTRIS data levels

-ACTRIS data sets are atmospheric variables listed in Appendix I, measured with the corresponding recommended methodology.
-ACTRIS data - comprises ACTRIS variables resulting from measurements that fully comply with the [standard operating procedures (SOP), measurement recommendations, and quality guidelines](http://actris.nilu.no/Content/?pageid=2bedb8fc3d5a42a4b6d96d5fb8dfcd3b) established within ACTRIS.
+ACTRIS data are data from observational National Facilities and exploratory National Facilities complying with the procedures established within ACTRIS.
+The ACTRIS  atmospheric variables are listed in Appendix I, associated the corresponding recommended methodology.
+ACTRIS data comprises ACTRIS variables resulting from measurements that fully comply with the [standard operating procedures (SOP), measurement recommendations, and quality guidelines](http://actris.nilu.no/Content/?pageid=2bedb8fc3d5a42a4b6d96d5fb8dfcd3b) established within ACTRIS.